The New York City Criminal Justice

 Pretrial Supervised Release:

 Pretrial Supervised Release is a program designed to offer judges at Criminal Court arraignment an alternative to the current choices of recognizance release or the setting of bail in selected non-violent felony cases in which defendants meet a series of charge and criminal history criteria.
 CJA’s Supervised Release initiative was first introduced as a pilot program in Queens County in August 2009.
-In March 2013, CJA will begin a new 3-year Supervised Release demonstration project in New York County.
+In April 2013, CJA began a new 3-year Supervised Release demonstration project in New York County.

 CJA’s Research Department serves as the research partner with the City from the planning process through to program evaluation.
 For example, within parameters set by the City, statistical analysis is used to identify target populations best able to achieve the goals of offering Supervised Release to those defendants with a high likelihood of bail setting who do not pose unreasonably high risks of pretrial FTA and re-arrest.
 The Research Department also works in collaboration with program management and the Agency’s Information Systems Department in the development of data-collection instruments and reporting on program activities.

 Criminal Justice Responses to Domestic Violence: